mkohana/mkohana.github.io/content/publication/conference.md

 alwaysopen = true
 +++

+1. Masaki Kohana, Shinji Sakamoto, Shusuke Okamoto,
+Recovering Lost Connection for Web Browser Network,
+The 9th International Workshop on Web Services and Social Media (WSSM-2020),
+in joncunction with the 23th International Conference on Network-Based Information Systems (NBiS-2020),
+pp. 567-575, (Sep, 2020)

+1. Shusuke Okamoto, Shinji Sakamoto, Masaki Kohana,
+An Environment for Computer Programming Class Under COVID-19 Situation,
+The 9th International Workshop on Web Services and Social Media (WSSM-2020),
+in joncunction with the 23th International Conference on Network-Based Information Systems (NBiS-2020),
+pp. 600-608, (Sep, 2020)

 1. IMAMA, Masaki Kohana, Masaru Kamada,
 Web Service for Searching Halal Compliant Restaurants,
 The 8th International Workshop on Web Services and Social Media (WSSM-2019),